daroczig/AWR.Kinesis/README.md

-# AWS.Kinesis: An Amazon Kinesis Client Library for R
+# AWR.Kinesis: An Amazon Kinesis Client Library for R

 This R package is a wrapper around and an interface to the Amazon Kinesis Client Library (KCL) [MultiLangDaemon](https://github.com/awslabs/amazon-kinesis-client/blob/master/src/main/java/com/amazonaws/services/kinesis/multilang/package-info.java), which is part of the [Amazon KCL for Java](https://github.com/awslabs/amazon-kinesis-client).
 This Java-based daemon takes care of communicating with the Kinesis API (to retrieve status of streams, shards and eg to retrieve records from those) and also handles a bunch of other useful things, like checkpointing using Amazon DynamoDB -- so that the R developer can actually concentrate on the stream processing algorithm.